Is Muscle/Mass Genetic and How Does It Affect Skinny Fat?

 Body Type Two (BT2) Skinny Fat versus Standard Body Type One (BT1)

-Why did only the muscle on his love handles and lower back turn (impossible)(29, 30, 31) into skinny fat?
-With no explanation for any of that, the same people will shout “stop using genetics as an excuse!” while continuing their outrageous claims by further claiming that with enough hard work with diet and exercise, especially protein and weightlifting, you can turn your skinny fat tissue into muscle tissue (impossible)(29, 30, 31).
-The best news of all is, thanks to epigenetics, the work you do is permanent (it is not).
+Why did only the muscle on his love handles and lower back turn (impossible)(32, 33, 34) into skinny fat?
+With no explanation for any of that, the same people will shout, “Stop using genetics as an excuse!” while continuing their outrageous claims by further claiming that with enough hard work in terms of diet and exercise, especially protein and weightlifting, you can turn your skinny fat into muscle (impossible)(32, 33, 34).
+The best news of all is, thanks to epigenetics, the work you do is permanent.

 Is Muscle Mass Genetic?
 Pinocchio, Liar, Liar